 In no particular order of importance or thought, the connection points between these words started to materialize.

 I have had a lot of time to self-reflect recently and although I tend to keep a constant eye on my inner self how I approach life, people, and situations, lately I’ve given much thought to vulnerability (too many Brene Brown TED-TALKS) and the role it plays in self-reflection, and the role fear plays in paralyzing the ability to act.

 Now, I realize what I am about to type will sound straight-up crazy to some of you, the Universe is directing me to share so someone reading needs to see this!
 Here it goes…

 When self-reflecting, we have to bring to light that which prevents self–realization.
 Simply watching what we do and reviewing is not enough.
 In order to “realize” oneself we must fully expose, acknowledge, and admit thereby flipping the switch on to our internal vulnerability.
 Then we must take action through strength and courage.

 I know, being vulnerable to the world is hard, but allowing vulnerability to ourselves is arguably harder!

-A vulnerable soldier on a battlefield, for example, may not return, but knowing there is or will be is danger the soldier can effectively protect from that which makes them vulnerable.
+A vulnerable soldier on a battlefield, for example, may not return but knowing there is or will be danger, the soldier can effectively protect from that which makes them vulnerable.
 A fearful or scared soldier on the same field may fire wildly in self protect mode thereby potentially harming those around him or her who were there for protection, or simply hide from the danger (This is a hypothetical example!
-I respect and thank all military personnel globally and want THEM ALL back home to heir families).
+I respect and thank all military personnel globally and want THEM ALL back home to their families).

 Knowing and accepting vulnerability is a much more strategic approach to life.
 As Brene Brown has discussed, creativity and innovation are born of organizational vulnerability.
 Companies see their vulnerabilities on the horizon, acknowledges them and takes steps toward addressing the concerns through creativity and innovation.